 The next time a user logs in after completing enrollment, Duo Security's two-factor authentication will be ready to use!
 Users can approve a Duo Push authentication request from a smartphone or tablet, approve authentication over the phone, or enter a passcode generated via the Duo Mobile app, text message, or hardware token.

-The user sees that no Authentication Devices are registered.
-Click the plus sign icon to Add Device.
+Once on the Profile page, the user sees that no Duo device exists in the "2-Factor Authentication"section, and clicks the plus sign icon to Add Device.

 OneLogin presents the Duo enrollment or authentication prompt to the user.

-After completing enrollment or authenticating with a previously enrolled device, the user's Security properties shows Duo as a registered Authentication device.
+After completing enrollment or authenticating with a previously enrolled device, the user's profile shows Duo as a registered 2-Factor authentication device.

 The next time the user logs on to OneLogin the Duo two-factor authentication prompt is shown after primary username and password submission.